“Parvovirus spreads easily and can remain in the environment long after initial exposure.”

-While Canine Parvovirus strains 2a and 2b have existed in Australia for decades, there have been no confirmed cases of Parvovirus 2c in Australia until last week, even though Parvovirus 2c was first discovered in Italy in 2000 and is relatively widespread in Europe.
+While Canine Parvovirus strains 2a and 2b have existed in Australia for decades, In the last few years, Parvovirus 2c was also introduced in Australia.

 So what exactly is Parvovirus?